mgenware/mingru/README.md

 Convert [dd-models](https://github.com/mgenware/dd-models) to Go code.

 Goals:

-* No performance penalty: mingru is an SQL builder, not ORM.
-* Strongly typed: uses TypeScript to define models and actions(views).
+* Provides a data access layer **without extra performance penalty at runtime**
+* Everything is **strongly typed**
+* The project currently focuses on Go and MySQL/MariaDB

+To achieve the these goals, mingru is built as a SQL builder and uses TypeScript to define and convert database models, see [FAQ](#faq) below for more details.

 ## Hello World

-1. Defining database models, e.g. a simple user table, with ID, display name, URL name and signature.
+1. Declaring database models, e.g. a simple user table, with ID, display name, URL name and signature.

 ```ts
 import * as dd from 'dd-models';